Article published on 12 October 2023

 Regardless of the approach, it’s essential to recognise that every detail in your tender specification and every percentage in your scoring matrix can significantly influence a playground equipment company’s decisions.

 The pivotal first decision is whether to submit a response to the tender invitation.
 For instance, if a tender specification mentions inclusion, aesthetics, creativity, and durability, but the tender’s scoring matrix neglects these aspects, some companies may infer that these elements hold little importance and may decline participation.
-Similarly, if a tender heavily emphasises cost savings, dissuading companies from utilizing the entire budget, those employing higher-specification materials might be deterred.
+Similarly, if a tender heavily emphasises cost savings, dissuading companies from utilizing the entire budget, this may deter those employing higher-specification materials.

 Some of the ways to respond…